 - Look for possible red flags that indicate a student is struggling.
 A consistent pattern of avoidance of a requirement, a sharp decline in grades, or repeatedly failing foundational courses in the chosen major are all appropriate topics for an advisor to bring up in an advising session.

 Every academic advisor has a unique style and collection of techniques for working with students.
-Your approach with a student may change over time, depending on the student’s needs.
-Most advisors use a combination of the three primary advising strategies described below.
+Your approach with a given student may change over time, depending on the student’s needs.
+Different advising approaches are described in this section.

-Common discussion threads of a developmental advising session might include:
+Common discussion threads of a developmental advising session might include the following: